bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 After flooding with slr = 1 we would like to continue with slr = 2.
 Obviously we could repeat the flooding process, this time with slr = 2.
 Can we do better?
 Could we base flooding at slr = 2 on the flooding at slr = 1, without starting it all over again?

-Once you think about it, the idea is quite natural: To flood at slr=2, we want to start from the boundary of the flood at slr=1---namely the points that were visited and not flooded for slr=1.
-So if we ask flooding at slr=1 to produce the boundary of its flood, we can use it to start the flooding at slr=2.
+Once you think about it, the idea is quite natural: To flood at slr = 2, we want to start from the boundary of the flood at slr = 1 --- namely the points that were visited and not flooded for slr = 1.
+So if we ask flooding at slr = 1 to produce the boundary of its flood, we can use it to start the flooding at slr = 2.

 And so on.

-Your function to compute the flood will take as a parameter the queue that contains the starting boundary of the flood, and will compute and return a queue that contains the ending boundary of the flood.
-This queue will be used as the starting boundary for the next level.
+Based on this insight, your function to compute the flood at a given slr will take as a parameter the queue that contains the starting boundary of the flood, and will compute and return a queue that contains the ending boundary of the flood.
+This queue will be used as the starting boundary for the next slr level.
 It will look something like this:

 ```
 bnd_queue = all points on the boundary of the grid that are _nodata_
-for (rise=slr_incr; rise <= slr_final; rise+= slr_incr) {
+for (rise = slr_incr; rise <= slr_final; rise += slr_incr) {

     bnd_queue = compute_flood(elev_grid, flooded_grid, rise, bnd_queue)